rustamhsv/flask-movie-app/README.md

 # flask-movie-app
-Web app for tracking movies using TMDB API and SQLAlchemny database.
+Web app for tracking movies using TMDB API and SQLAlchemy database.
 Users can have and account and write reviews about the movies.

 # Features
 1) App shows the most popular movies